 Lafayette is a larger medium-sized city located in the state of Indiana.
 With a population of 71,111 people and 21 constituent neighborhoods, Lafayette is the 11th largest community in Indiana.

-Unlike some cities where white-collar or blue-collar occupations dominate the local economy, Lafayette is neither predominantly one nor the other.
-Instead, it has a mixed workforce of both white- and blue-collar jobs.
-Overall, Lafayette is a city of professionals, sales and office workers, and service providers.
-There are especially a lot of people living in Lafayette who work in office and administrative support (11.33%), sales jobs (10.51%), and food service (8.16%).
+Unlike some cities, Lafayette isn’t mainly white- or blue-collar.
+Instead, the most prevalent occupations for people in Lafayette are a mix of both white- and blue-collar jobs.
+Overall, Lafayette is a city of sales and office workers, professionals, and service providers.
+There are especially a lot of people living in Lafayette who work in office and administrative support (11.60%), sales jobs (9.69%), and food service (7.68%).

-Lafayette is a somewhat ethnically-diverse city.
+Lafayette is a very ethnically-diverse city.
 The people who call Lafayette home describe themselves as belonging to a variety of racial and ethnic groups.
 The greatest number of Lafayette residents report their race to be White, followed by Black or African-American.
 Lafayette also has a sizeable Hispanic population (people of Hispanic origin can be of any race).
-People of Hispanic or Latino origin account for 12.58% of the city’s residents.
-Important ancestries of people in Lafayette include Irish, English, Dutch, and Polish.
+People of Hispanic or Latino origin account for 12.59% of the city’s residents.
+Important ancestries of people in Lafayette include Irish, English, Scottish, and Polish.

 The most common language spoken in Lafayette is English.
 Other important languages spoken here include Spanish and Tagalog.